 You are also welcome to reprint our articles in full with our byline, in your own newspaper or blog.
 Please include the link back to the Equal Voice front page.
 Broadcast journalists, please credit Equal Voice if you quote from our articles.

-Through partnerships with the 250 community organizations supported by Marguerite Casey Foundation, the newspaper is also able to connect journalists with families, community organizers and local experts in 14 states (Alabama, Arkansas, Arizona, California, Florida, Georgia, Illinois, Kentucky, Louisiana, Mississippi, New Mexico, Tennessee, Texas and Washington).
+Through partnerships with the 250 community organizations supported by Marguerite Casey Foundation, the newspaper is also able to connect journalists with families, community organizers and local experts in 13 states (Alabama, Arkansas, Arizona, California, Florida, Georgia, Illinois, Kentucky, Louisiana, Mississippi, New Mexico, Tennessee and Texas).

-For information about Marguerite Casey Foundation, contact Kathleen Baca, Director of Communications, at 206-718-0879 or email@example.com.
+For information about Marguerite Casey Foundation, please email email@example.com.

 Marguerite Casey Foundation is a national, independent grant-making foundation dedicated to helping low-income families strengthen their voice and mobilize communities. www.caseygrants.org